 CAN I MOVE / RELOCATE WITH MY CHILDREN?

-Under Florida law a parent may not move greater than 50 miles from their current home without 1st obtaining either the specific, written consent of the other parent, or permission of the Court.
+Under Florida law, codified at Chapter 61.13001, Florida Statutes, a parent may not move greater than 50 miles from their current home without first obtaining either the specific, written consent of the other parent (or caregiver), or permission of the Court, if the other parent (or caregiver) has visitation rights.
 The procedural rules on this are technical and failure to strictly comply may lead to contempt or even reduction of your custodial or visitation rights.
-If you share children, do not move without 1st seeking experienced counsel.
+If you share children, do not move without 1st seeking experienced legal counsel.

 WHAT WILL MY MARITAL & FAMILY LAW CASE COST?